 To claim constructive eviction, the tenant must serve the landlord with written notice of the constructive eviction and provide the landlord with a reasonable amount of time to clear up the problem.
-It is wise to take photographs and have a Code Inspector view the property.
+It is wise to take photographs and have a code inspector view the property.
 A court will decide what is reasonable on a case-by-case basis.

 If the landlord does not remedy the conditions within a reasonable amount of time, the tenant may be able to vacate the property and not be responsible for the remaining balance of the lease.
 The tenant must physically move out of the property and then sue for damages in civil court.
 The court will determine the tenant's liability, if any.
 Tenants who believe their situation constitutes constructive eviction should discuss the situation with an attorney before proceeding.
-Legal Aid Society of Mid-New York's HelpLine is available Monday - Friday, 9:00AM - 3:00PM by calling 1.877.777.6152.
+Legal Services of Central NY (LSCNY) HelpLine is available Monday - Friday, 9:00am - 5:00pm by calling 1-877-777-6152.
+More information about LSCNY can be found at www.lscny.org.